sharadab/microstructure_processing_paper/README.md

 To create z-score maps for a subject based on the metric atlases:
 > ./zscore.sh -p /full/path/to/main/folder -s subject_id

-The example_usage/ folder contains a script that can run most processing steps, as well as some data: sample data from one subject, metric atlases, tractography template.
+The example_usage/ folder contains a script that runs most processing steps, and more details on the sample data.